The Sky Begins At Your Feet

 “I step outside again in the morning, the overgrown grass of early spring pouring over itself around the tilted cottonwood tree.
 The hills and wind around this home carry their own losses and scars, and yet are lit with a green both pale and fierce, quiet and shining, fully here at this moment and on the verge of changing completely.
 I return to earth and sky, continually coming home.”

-Caryn Mirriam-Goldberg is the Poet Laureate of Kansas and a long-time bioregionalist, poet, and writer.
-She is the author of three collections of poetry, Animals in the House, Lot’s Wife, and Reading the Body; an award-winning writing book, Write Where You Are; and the editor of The Power of Words: A Transformative Language Arts Reader.
+Caryn Mirriam-Goldberg was Poet Laureate of Kansas and is a long-time bioregionalist, poet, and writer.
+She is the author of many collections of poetry, Animals in the House, Lot’s Wife, and Reading the Body; Kansas Book Award winner Chasing Weather, a novel The Divorce Girl, edited a state poets laureate collection, An Endless Skyway, and author of an award-winning writing book, Write Where You Are; and the editor of The Power of Words: A Transformative Language Arts Reader.
 She founded and coordinates Transformative Language Arts at Goddard College, where she teaches, and she facilitates writing workshops, particularly for people living with serious illness.
 With rhythm and blues singer-songwriter Kelley Hunt, she also performs and leads Brave Voice writing and singing workshops and retreats.
 Caryn helped found the Kansas Area Watershed Council, the Continental Bioregional Congress, and the Transformative Language Arts Network.
 She makes her home with her family just south of Lawrence, Kansas in the Wakarusa river valley fmi: www.carynmirriamgoldberg.com